DOT Reporting Requirements for Freight Brokers

 Why is it important for brokers to understand and use DOT reports?

 As a broker, your reputation is essential.
-If you book business with a carrier with safety problems in their record or DOT violations, you’re taking a risk that could hurt your reputation and damage your business.
+If you book business with a carrier with safety problems in their record or DOT violations, you risk hurting your reputation and damaging your business.

 You need to ensure you are sourcing qualified carriers with a proven track record of safety.
 DOT reports provide additional confidence that the job will get done right without damaging your brand.